 I worked on the Wellcome Language and Reading Project under the supervision of Professor Maggie Snowling between January 2014 and January 2015.

-Currently, I am working within OSCCI (Prof. Dorothy Bishop's research group) as a data scientist.
+Currently, I am working within OSCCI (Prof. Dorothy Bishop's research group) as a statistician.